 All Universal Credit claims must be made online - you can apply by clicking on the following link.

-There is a waiting time of six weeks before you will get paid, so if you claim on 1 August, you will not be paid until mid September.
-Your next payment would be in mid October.
+There is a waiting time of around six weeks before you will get paid, so if you claim on 1 August, you will not be paid until mid September.
+Your next payment after that would be in mid October.
 It will be paid monthly in arrears but there is normally a wait of five to seven weeks after claiming before your payments come through, although you can get a loan against your payments if you are really struggling.

-Remember, any payments from Universal Credit will include what was called Housing Benefit; you will need to pay this direct to your landlord to avoid arrears.
+Remember, any payments from Universal Credit will include what was once called Housing Benefit; you will need to pay this direct to your landlord to avoid arrears.

 Please contact us when you make a claim for Universal Credit or another benefit or if you have any questions about changes to your benefits.
 Our teams are here to help!